 Combo detector: A single detector unit which is capable of performing the functions of both a smoke and CO detector.

 Sealed Unit: Gone are the days of the replaceable 9 volt battery detectors/alarms.
 Under the most recent laws, all smoke/CO detector units must be of a “sealed”construction and be powered by an internal lithium-ion battery.
-These sealed unites are required to have a ten year life expectancy.
+These sealed units are required to have a ten year life expectancy.

 Hard wired: All residential homes constructed after January, 1989 required that each smoke detector be hard wired into the home’s AC electrical system.
 This serves two purposes.
 1. An AC electrical back up to the detector’s internal battery.
 2. Provides the ability for all detectors in the home to sound an alarm should any one of the detectors become activated.

-When replacing smoke detectors with the required sealed units in homes which these units had been previously hard wired, the new sealed unit must also be of the type which can be hard wired.
+When replacing smoke detectors with the required sealed battery units in homes which these units had been previously hard wired, the new sealed battery unit must also be of the type which can be hard wired.

 Several Maryland jurisdictions, and homes which have recently undergone substantial renovations, may also be required to meet the hard wiring requirements upon being placed in rental, with out regard to the date of their original construction.

 Hush button: An easily accessible button on the face of the detector which, when pushed, will temporally deactivate that particular alarm for a short period of time.
 This may be helpfully in instances where normal smoke generated by kitchen cooking would tend to unnecessarily activate the alarm.